Optimal investment under partial information and robust VaR-type constraint

-In a more realistic setting, the regulator will build up a different prior about the market price of risk than the financial institution.
-This difference does not modify the general structure for the optimal terminal wealth.
-In unfavorable economic states, default cannot be avoided with certainty, i.e. the financial institution ends up with a terminal wealth level smaller than the regulatory threshold.
-Further, the optimal terminal wealth demonstrates a region where the regulatory threshold is reached.
-The upper bound of the region depends particularly on the prior distribution of the market price.
-It consequently leads to a change in the ensured region, in which the optimal terminal wealth is equal to the regulatory threshold.
-Briefly, the subjective evaluation of the regulatory constraint influences the width of the ensured region.\\
+In a more realistic environment, the regulator will form a different prior for the market price of the risk than the financial institution, resulting in a VaR constraint under a different probability measure.
+The regulator may also use a worst-case measure to impose more stringent capital requirements.
+This difference in the regulatory constraint does not change the overall structure of the optimal terminal wealth.
+In adverse economic situations, default cannot be avoided with certainty, i.e., the financial institution ends up with terminal assets that are smaller than the minimum regulatory funding requirement.
+In addition, the optimal terminal wealth has an intermediate range in which the regulatory minimum funding requirement is met.
+In contrast to the scenario where the regulator shares identical priors regarding the market price of risk, the upper boundary of the intermediate region now exhibits stochastic behavior.\\